How Hard is It to Get Into UC Berkeley?

 Niche.com

 • Live online.
-It gives you the experience of a traditional class but in the comfort of your own home.
-Online sessions are scheduled, thus allowing you, your classmates and the instructor to interact with one another in real-time.
-Live online is ideal for non-traditional students who have plenty of time for their online studies.
+It gives you the traditional class experience but in the comfort of your own home.
+Online sessions are scheduled, thus allowing you, your classmates, and the instructor to interact with one another in real time.
+Live online is ideal for non-traditional students with plenty of time for online studies.

 • Fixed date.
 As the name of the online class type suggests, this has a start date and an end date.
 Unlike the live online option, this does not involve any real-time sessions.
 However, students are given the opportunity to collaborate with one another and get in touch with the instructor, too.

 • Start anytime.
 Are you a non-traditional student with a lot on your plate?
 Then consider going for the start anytime type of online class.
-What’s so great about this is that you can enroll and start your online program at any given time.
+What’s so great about this is that you can enroll and start your online program anytime.
 Also, there are no deadlines to meet, thus allowing you to study at your own pace.

-By now, you should have a clear idea of whether or not you should include UC Berkeley in your college list in order to make it more realistic and balanced.
+By now, you should have a clear idea of whether or not you should include UC Berkeley in your college list to make it more realistic and balanced.

 Read Next: 17 Best Colleges on the West Coast: West Ivies